LauraAlejandra2021/LauraAlejandra2021/README.md

 🔭 I am currently working on software engineering projects at Holberton School, where I am a student.

-🌱 I am currently learning and developing projects with HTML, Python, Ruby, Java Scrip, Linux, data structure, low-level programming languages, modern high-level languages, databases, APIs and DevOps.
+🌱 I am currently learning and developing projects with HTML, Python, Ruby, JavaScript, Linux, data structure, low-level programming languages, modern high-level languages, databases, APIs and DevOps.
 My native language is Spanish, but I am studying English to develop better in this profession.

 👯 I am looking to collaborate on projects that allow me to continue developing my skills.